manjubhargavi/Google-chrome-Browser-Analysis/README.md

 # Google-chrome-Browser-Analysis
 PySpark ETL for Google Chrome History: Extracts Chrome History data, analyzes URLs, keyword searches, downloads (success/failure), interruptions, visit frequency, and active hours.
 Insights into user behavior, search patterns, and engagement.

-Certainly!
-Below is a basic template for a README file based on the provided PySpark ETL process for Google Chrome History:

 ---